Bootstrap tests for almost goodness-of-fit: Acknowledgements

 \section{Acknowledgements}

-We thank the Centers for Disease Control and Prevention (United States) and the Ministère de la Santé Publique et de la Population (Haiti) for the IgG antibodies data from the Haiti serosurvey (Section \ref{Section.AntibodiesHaiti}).
-A. Ba\'illo and J. Cárcamo are supported by the Spanish MCyT grant PID2023-148081NB-I00.
+We thank the Centers for Disease Control and Prevention (United States) and the Minist\`{e}re de la Sant\'{e} Publique et de la Population (Haiti) for providing the IgG antibody data from the Haiti serosurvey (Section~\ref{Section.AntibodiesHaiti}).
+We would also like to express our gratitude to the reviewers for their careful reading of the first version of the manuscript, and for pointing out the references \cite{Baringhaus-Henze}, \cite{Berger-Delampady}, and \cite{Dette-Sen}, which have been incorporated into the revised version.
+A. Ba\'illo and J. C\'{a}rcamo are supported by the Spanish MCyT grant PID2023-148081NB-I00.